msk-chaithanya-raj/stripe-payment-practice/README.md

 ## Features

-- Handles payments in INR using Stripe Checkout.
+- Handles payments in USD using Stripe Checkout.
 - Predefined courses with their prices.
 - Local development setup with a simple Express server.